Call Today: (800) 976-4904

 Focus on what’s important to you, the assumptions that underlie your franchise investment decision, and the rights that are granted to you in the franchise agreement.
 Consider teaming up with an attorney experienced in franchising to leverage his or her experiences working with successful franchisees.

-Contact our team at (718) 979-8688 or by email to schedule a complimentary call to discuss your franchise investment and how we could help you avoid costly mistakes with our fixed fee FDD review and representation where we’ll break down the FDD, recommend changes to the franchise agreement and negotiate modifications that will protect your franchise investment.
+Contact our team at (718) 979-8688 to schedule a complimentary call to discuss your franchise investment and how we could help you avoid costly mistakes with our fixed fee FDD review and representation where we'll break down the FDD, recommend changes to the franchise agreement and negotiate modifications that will protect your franchise investment.